PulsarBlow/everest/bower_components/everest/readme.md

 ```
 ## Documentation

-Read the [full documentation](http://pulsarblow.github.io/everestjs) to learn about all the details.
+Read the [full documentation](http://pulsarblow.github.io/everest.js) to learn about all the details.

 ## Development

-To contribute to the repository or run the test you will need [node.js](http://nodejs.org) (> 0.8) and git
+To run the test you will need [node.js](http://nodejs.org) (> 0.8) and git
+Tests are run with Jasmine and PhantomJS

 ```
 $ git clone https://github.com/PulsarBlow/everestjs